-Roofing including Roof Space

-2

-There are various chipped slates.
-A reputable roofing contractor can be asked to investigate and implement all required repairs.
-Inspection at close quarters may reveal more extensive deterioration, especially where materials are original.
-There are valley gutters.
-These can be problematic especially within older buildings and maintenance should be undertaken regularly.
+Roofing including Roof Space Repair Category 2 Notes The roof appears to be constructed of original materials and general deterioration is noted to the roof covering.
+Concrete tiles are typically guaranteed for 30 years but have a reasonable life expectation around 50/60 years according to the BRE.
+Life expectancy will often depend on weathering and damage from the prevailing weather.
+A reputable roofing contractor can advise on life expectancy and repair or replacement costs.
 The flat roof is clad with a material which is known to have a limited lifespan.
 Careful maintenance will be required as this type of roof covering can fail without warning.
 Periodic renewal of the roofing material is likely to be necessary.
 A roofing contractor can advise further.
+Deterioration and staining is noted to the sarking material.
+This should be repaired and closely monitored.